kuangyu0801/kuangyu0801.github.io/README.md

 ### 5G Module Cycle optimization
 - Situation: After first 5G phone call, the existing code is flexible yet low HW u-rate and high cycle
+	- 5G Control Channel code is not optimized, low utilization of hardware DSP
+	- We even have several review meeting, my supervisor let me handle this independently
+	- The reason is that, in the beginning, we are only aiming at functionality
 - Task: improving  HW u-rate and reduce cycle
 - Action:
 	- evaluate the potential  optimization in the current HW/FW architecture
-	- discuss coordinate with algorithm team, HW designer, Modem Architect
+	- discuss coordinate with CSD algorithm team, HW designer, Modem Architect
 	- review the code module by module , scenario by scenario
 	- implement and verify with UT and IT
 	- validate the result with phone call test, and measure cycles for improvement
-	- independ
+	- independently handle the review process
 - Result:  Reduced computation cycle by 72%(less than 1K cycles) in 5G control channel decoding
 	- u-rate is high